Car park ventilation:

 Smoke control for car parks

-Enclosed or underground car parks need smoke clearance or smoke control ventilation to assist fire-fighting operations.
-Such systems are often combined with fume ventilation to prevent the build-up of vehicle exhaust gases in normal day to day use of the car park.
+Enclosed or underground car parks normally require ventilation systems to assist firefighting operations.
+These systems generally also prevent the build-up of carbon monoxide during normal day to day use of the car park.

 Colt offers the latest technology in impulse or induction ventilation systems.
 Over the past ten or so years, the strategy for ventilating underground car parks has changed dramatically.
 Traditional ducted systems have been replaced by so-called ‘jet fan’, ‘impulse’ and/or ‘induction’ systems.
 These use relatively small fan units positioned around the car park to direct the smoke towards the extract points.

 As a result, the need for distribution ductwork throughout the car park is eliminated.
 This may save car-parking spaces and make the car park a lighter, less cluttered environment.

 Features and benefits of impulse and induction systems compared to traditional ducted systems: